camunda/camunda-docs/docs/guides/getting-started/create-camunda-cloud-account.md

 If you choose the form, you'll receive a confirmation e-mail.
 Click on the link to verify your e-mail address and set your password.

+If you choose creating an account through the social signup button, you get redirected to Console directly.

 ## Login to your Camunda Cloud account

 ### Visit [https://camunda.io](https://camunda.io)